-SAN FRANCISCO—Today, in a historic victory for farm workers and the environment, the U.S. Court of Appeals for the Ninth Circuit sided with the Center for Food Safety (CFS) and its represented farmworker and conservation clients by overturning the Environmental Protection Agency’s (EPA) decision that the toxic pesticide glyphosate is safe for humans and imperiled wildlife.
-Glyphosate is the active ingredient in Monsanto-Bayer’s flagship Roundup weed killer, the most widely used pesticide in the world.
+SAN FRANCISCO—Today, in a historic victory for farm workers and the environment, the U.S. Court of Appeals for the Ninth Circuit sided with the Center for Food Safety (CFS) and its represented farmworker and conservation clients.
+That’s by overturning the Environmental Protection Agency’s (EPA) decision that the toxic pesticide glyphosate is safe for humans and imperiled wildlife.
+Glyphosate is the active ingredient in Monsanto-Bayer’s flagship Roundup weed killer.
+I mean the most widely used pesticide in the world.

 The 54-page opinion held the Trump administration’s 2020 interim registration of glyphosate to be unlawful.
 The reason is that the “EPA did not adequately consider whether glyphosate causes cancer and shirked its duties under the Endangered Species Act (ESA).”
 Represented by the Center for Food Safety, the petitioners in the lawsuit included the Rural Coalition.
 That’s in addition to the Farmworker Association of Florida, Organización en California de Lideres Campesinas, and Beyond Pesticides.
 A consolidated case is led by Natural Resources Defense Council and includes Pesticide Action Network.

 “Today’s decision gives voice to those who suffer from glyphosate’s cancer, non-Hodgkin’s lymphoma,” said Amy van Saun, senior attorney with the Center for Food Safety and lead counsel in the case.
 “EPA’s ‘no cancer’ risk conclusion did not stand up to scrutiny.
 Today is a major victory for farmworkers and others exposed to glyphosate.
 Imperiled wildlife also won today.
 The court agreed that EPA needed to ensure the safety of endangered species before greenlighting glyphosate.”